Kennels & dog house

 I built a tower to climb on.
 At first it was a wind shelter, but now it's fully insulated to keep the cold out.

-The dogs also has things to stand on to be able to have a nice view over the back yard.
+The dogs also have things to stand on to be able to have a nice view over the back yard.
 Rocks, or different kinds of wooden things, for example.
 Every kennel has some kind of shelter from the wind, besides the dog house.
 I think it's fun to use my imagination and therefore the shelters can look a bit odd.

 I enjoy standing in my house, looking out and being fascinated by my dogs.
 I'm studying them interacting and I learn a lot about them in the process.
 This led me to install LED lights on tall poles, and suddenly the kennels are quite the eye catcher.